AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 Choosing the perfectly correlated data and assigning it to the variable - Keerthan Ugrani

 data paths updated for the pynb files so as to match the new data folder path - Anusha Chattopadhyay

+Researched on getting the alternate dataset which is in text format.
+Acquired central bank speeches dataset from: https://www.kaggle.com/datasets/magnushansson/central-bank-speeches?resource=download The dataset contains speeches (in English) held by central bank boards affiliated with the Bank for International Settlements over the period 1997-01-07 to 2020-01-10.
+This can be our raw article and we are yet to get respective market values for it- Shruti Ghargi

 Raw articles for financial market added , market data for available dates pending - Anusha Chattopadhyay